ComputacionVisualGrupo/showcase/content/_index.md

 # Showcase

-Welcome to our Visual Computing show case
+Welcome to our Visual Computing showcase

 ## Members